thunderbird/webext-docs/tabs.rst

          :name: [``active``]
          :type: (boolean)

-         Set this to true, if the tab should be active.
+         Set this to :value:`true`, if the tab should be active.
 Does not affect whether the window is focused (see :ref:`windows.update`).
 Setting this to false has no effect.

       .. api-member::
          :name: [``url``]
          :type: (string)

          A URL to navigate the tab to.
-Only applicable for ``content`` tabs and active ``mail`` tabs.
+Only applicable for :value:`content` tabs and active :value:`mail` tabs.